SKA-ScienceDataProcessor/integration-prototype/demos/02_running_a_workflow/README.md

-# SIP Demo: Running a workflow
+# Demo 2: Running a workflow

 ## 1. Introduction